purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2019-09-04-migration-test.md

 ![](https://i.imgur.com/hLZZQBW.png)

-BH represents the 2nd byte in the EBX register, so by adding 4 to that, it's increased to `0x00000400` without having to use nulls.
+BH represents the 2nd byte in the `EBX` register, so by adding 4 to that, it's increased to `0x00000400` without having to use nulls.

 Next arg to be set is the address where we want this payload to go.
 Again, hard-coding isn't an option, and we also want to make sure execution will be passed to the second payload.
-The easiest thing to do is to is calculate the distance look at where the A buffer ends, look at ESP, and figure out the difference.
+The easiest thing to do is to is calculate the distance look at where the A buffer ends, look at `ESP`, and figure out the difference.

-ESP at this point is at `0x123F9A0`.
+`ESP` at this point is at `0x123F9A0`.
 The last A in my buffer is at `0x0123FA07`.
-My last A is 0x67 bytes away from ESP.
+My last A is 0x67 bytes away from `ESP`.
 Wanting to keep the stack an even number though, I just settle 0x64 byes:

 ![](https://i.imgur.com/hbirniw.png)